 It pays to watch carefully and be vigilant if your child displays any of the symptoms of Sleep Disordered Breathing.
 When it comes to your child’s health, don’t be afraid to seek a second opinion.

 When the symptoms are so difficult to recognize, it’s important to watch for the telltale signs of Sleep Disordered Breathing.
 Even mild cases, often identifiable by crooked or crowded teeth, can see huge benefits with a little help from your dentist.
 Watch for clues that your child isn’t sleeping like the proverbial baby.
 Is he snoring regularly?
 Does she snort or gasp in her sleep?
 Does he seem restless or fitful in bed?
-These are likely signs that your child is struggling to breath.
-Time to make an appointment with a certified Healthy Start provider or dentist.
+These are likely signs that your child is struggling to breathe.
+If you would like a consultation or to make an appointment contact Drew Dental at 831-688-6060.